CW-Logothetis/dm-client/README.md

 ## FEATURES <a name="features"></a>

+The Document Manager is made up of two parts:

 a.
 DOCUMENT LIST
 - Users can see a list of uploaded documents (10 docs per page) with: Name; Type; Upload date; and Assignees.
 - The document list should also provide a delete action per document.